On the fifth day of Christmas Science, my mommy made with me...

 Now there is a little less air left in the bottle than there was before!
 When the high pressure pushed the egg, a little bit of the air escaped.
 Now that the air has condensed, there is a little less of it and a lot less pressure!
 Because of this, the air pressure is now lower on the inside of the bottle, and higher on the outside.

-This causes the air on the outside of the bottle to push REALLY HARD on the egg, pushing it through the bottle!
+This difference causes the outside air to push REALLY HARD on the egg, pushing it through the bottle!

 Looking at the remains of that egg... thank goodness Santa isn't a hard boiled egg!